The Best Standing Desk

 While not as striking as the Jarvis, the UpWrite is inspiring.
 If you like to doodle, make lists, do math, or design without having to shuffle papers or stare at your screen, being able to make notes literally on your desktop is a great feature.
 The downsides: a whiteboard desk can get as grimy as a whiteboard hanging in a classroom.
 This guy will take more regular cleaning than the Jarvis or an Uplift.

 The UpWrite was the easiest of all nine desks we tested to assemble.
-Its site quotes a 20-minute out-of-the-box setup time — granted, it took us twice as long, but it still felt like a breeze after some of the models that required some serious muscle.
+Its site quotes a 20-minute out-of-the-box setup time.
+It took us twice as long, but it still felt like a breeze after other models that required some serious muscle.

 It also has an incredibly smooth conversion, and is very sturdy both front to back and side to side, even in the tallest position (50 inches).
 It beat the Jarvis and the Uplift on this point: A cup of coffee won’t move at all when the desk is going up and down, and the motor makes virtually no noise — we literally had to put our heads on the desk to hear anything.
 The UpWrite’s motor control offers three preset heights to Jarvis’ four, and you do have to hold the preset buttons while it converts among height settings — but we’re not sure that’d be an issue for many users.